 Identity theft and you

-With today’s proliferation of technology, stealing innocent people’s identities in order to commit fraud has become a very lucrative business.
+Identity fraud and identity theft are criminal offences in Canada.
+With today’s proliferation of technology, stealing identities in order to commit fraud has become a very lucrative business.

 Cloaked in your stolen identity, a fraudster can cash your cheques, raid your bank accounts, bilk your credit card company and even load a big mortgage on your house.

 Identity thieves have many ways to get their hands on your personal information.
 Some simply steal old bills or preprinted credit card offers discarded in waste or recycling bins.
-Others exploit information lost or stolen from databases operated by retailers or other private-sector organizations and even government bodies.
+Others exploit information lost or stolen from retailers, other businesses and even government bodies.

 Tips for reducing the risk of identity theft